TheoNDionne/CodexTemplate/README.md

 ## **Basic usage**

-Copy the `Codex` repository that actually contains the template and you should be good to go!
+Copy the `Codex/` repository that actually contains the template and you should be good to go!
 A couple basic commands are given below.

 #### ***Compilation***

 Go to `Codex/` and run `latexmk`.
 Compilation should automatically proceed by reading the `latexmkrc` file.
-If you have many `.tex` files in `Codex/`, the addition of a target will clear all ambiguity (e.g. `latexmk MAIN.tex`)
+If you have many `.tex` files in `Codex/`, the addition of a target will clear any ambiguity (e.g. `latexmk MAIN.tex`)

 #### ***Cleaning***